acholonu/udacity_deep_learning/deep-learning-v2-pytorch-master/Notes.md

 # Overview

 This document contains notes from the Udacity deep learning course.

+## Python packages need to install

+- [OpenCV](https://docs.opencv.org/4.5.5/index.html): `pip install opencv-python`.
+This is a computer vision library that helps you do image processing and machine learning on images.
+Great for Convolutional Nerual Networks (CNN's).
+- [Pytorch](https://pytorch.org/get-started/locally/) `pip3 install torch torchvision`.
+Deep learning framework.
+A framework for create neural networks.
+Also, has dummy dataset that you can use.
+Documentation can be found here <https://pytorch.org/docs/stable/index.html>

 ## Activation Functions